open-edge-insights/eii-azure-bridge/README.md

 ```sh
 $ az iot edge set-modules -n <azure-iot-hub-name> -d <azure-iot-edge-device-name> -k config/<deployment-manifest>
 ```

+If this command run successfully, then you will see a large JSON string print out on the console with information on the deployment which it just initiated.
+If it failed, then the Azure CLI will output information on the potential reason for the failure.

+#### Expected Results

 Provided all of the setups above ran correctly, your edge node should now be running your Azure IoT Edge modules, the EIS Azure Bridge, and the EIS services you